 The hamstrings can sometimes be overlooked in an aspiring workout enthusiasts programming.
 However, I would argue that developing the hamstrings is essential for making any sort of gain(z) in the weight room.
-Not only do they initiate almost every leg driven exercise, but they also stabilize us while we stand, walk, run, sit, standup, etc. Here I present 7 exercises, both simple and complex exercises, that will significantly improve overall leg strength, stability and balance.
+Not only do they initiate almost every leg driven exercise, but they also stabilize us while we stand, walk, run, sit, standup, etc. Here I present 7 exercises, both simple and complex exercises, that will significantly improve overall leg strength, stability and balance and at the same time you can improve your fitness with the use of supplements , find the best legal steroids at the Legal Steroid Guide.
+Hey with us being so close to Portland we should try to do as much exercise we can to hike those mountains!
+The gyms in Portland are world renowned and considered some of the best in the country too!
 Additionally, adding one or two of these exercises into your workouts will help you prevent injuries related to the knee, hip and leg.
 Here is my list of the 7 best exercises for your hammies:

 1) Glute Bridges

-Perhaps the most basic hamstring exercise, this movement requires no equipment at all.
+Perhaps the most basic hamstring exercise, this movement requires no equipment at all, although some people may use a dumbbell to add weight. .
 It is initiated by driving the hips upward, through the heels of the foot, while laying on the floor.
 This is a great exercise to do when you don’t have a lot of time or equipment.
 The goal is to be as explosive as possible when you drive your hips up, and in as much control as possible on the descent.
 For more challenge, try it on one foot.

 This exercise is great for accessory stability and core work.
 It starts by getting on your hands and knees and extending opposite hand/leg forward and backwards, trying to keep your hips level with the floor the whole way through.